sywangyi/kernel-builder/docs/writing-kernels.md

 the following options:

 - `cuda-capabilities` (required): a list of CUDA capabilities that the kernel should be compiled for.
+The effective capabilities are the intersection of this list and the capabilities a given Torch version is compiled with.
 - `rocm-archs` (required): a list of ROCm architectures that the kernel should be compiled for.
 - `depends` (required): a list of dependencies.
 The supported dependencies